koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ## set up docker

 For repeatability and convenience, the self-hosted runner runs in a docker image.

 On the raspberry, type:

 ```
 git clone https://github.com/myoung34/docker-github-actions-runner
 cd docker-github-actions-runner
 patch -p1 < ../arduino-ide-raspberrypi/docker-github-actions-runner.patch
 ```

+The patch `docker-github-actions-runner.patch` adds build dependencies - npm, yarn, and libraries - to the docker image.

-Copy the shell script to run docker:
+Next, copy the shell script to run docker:
 ```
 cp ../arduino-ide-raspberrypi/docker-github-actions-runner.sh .
 ```
 Edit `docker-github-actions-runner.sh`.

 - DOCKER_DIR is the directory with the Dockerfile
-- REPO_URL should point to your fork or the arduino-ide
+- REPO_URL points to your fork of the arduino-ide
-- ACCESS_TOKEN should be your github access token (=password).
+- ACCESS_TOKEN is your github access token.

 Start the self-hosted runner:
 ```
 ./docker-github-actions-runner.sh
 ```

-This should output `Listening for Jobs`
+Output should end with `Listening for Jobs`

 ## start the build